 How to Start the Visa Application Process to Move to Canada

 Applying for a Canadian visa from the Philippines can be daunting and take up a lot of time, especially if you're new to the process, but with these five easy steps, it doesn't have to be.
 Let's take a look at how to get started on your Canadian journey.

 Step 1: Assess Your Eligibility

 To be able to apply for a Canadian visa, you will first have to find out if you:

 - Qualify for any immigration programs

 This is extremely important as it will save you time and money in the long run.
 With over 100 different Canadian immigration programs and visas to choose from, each with its own set of criteria, the selection process can be quite overwhelming.
-Having a licensed and knowledgeable professional to guide you through the process makes things a lot easier and you could be presented with options that you never knew you had.
+Having a licensed and knowledgeable professional to guide you through the process makes things much easier, and you could be presented with options you never knew you had.

 Step 2: Choose Your Destination

 Choosing where you want to move to Canada is not necessary for all immigration programs and visas, but it will help you narrow down your options when deciding which immigration options are best for you.
 For example, programs such as the Atlantic Immigration Pilot and Rural and Northern Immigration Pilots are specific to certain provinces in Canada.
 It is also good to research provinces and territories that suit your specific needs, particularly which places will be most affordable for you and your family in Canada.